mjanki/BestAndroidMvvmTemplate/README.md

     )
 }
 ```
-For more info on how to use please check the example code I have in this project.
-It's **worth mentioning** here that **MapperInterface** doesn't literally exist in this example project, instead I have an **interface per layer**; I can see this changing some time in the future and maybe I can move the interface to the **util** layer.
+For more information on how to use mappers please check the example code I have in this project.

 ### Important Note:
-One might argue that we can share a **model** module between all layers and that would make our lives easier, especially with the **Reactive** nature of the app; in fact this is how I started this project out.
-However, the benefits of this more separate approach can be seen in the example starting app itself.
-As you can see, **TaskNetworkEntity** has a `uuid` and no `id`, **TaskDatabaseEntity** has both `id` and `uuid` for syncing purposes, **TaskRepoEntity** has both to coordinate between those two, and **TaskViewModelEntity** only has `id` because in a **single source of truth** approach where the **database** is the single source of truth the **ViewModel** layer has no business knowing about the `uuid`.
+One might argue that we can share a **model** module between all layers and that would make our lives easier.
+However, the benefits of this more separate approach can be seen in this template's example code. `TaskNetworkEntity` has a `uuid` and no `id`, `TaskDatabaseEntity` has both `id` and `uuid` for syncing purposes, `TaskRepoEntity` has both `id` and `uuid` to coordinate between the database and the network, and `TaskViewModelEntity` only has `id` because in a **single source of truth** approach where the **database** is the single source of truth the **ViewModel** layer doesn't care about the `uuid`.

 In summary, different layers care about different properties and that's why I decided to go with the **model per layer** approach.

 ## Util Module
-This module's purpose is to provide helper methods, extensions, super classes that should be useful in all other layers.
+This module's purpose is to provide **helper methods**, **extensions**, and **super classes** that should be useful in the other layers.
 This module was created in the earliest stages of development and needs refinement, but as of now here's a quick rundown of what it has.

 ### ErrorNetworkTypes:
-This is an **enum** for **network error types** which I use when catching network errors and recording them in the **database** (which again is the **single source of truth**), and it looks like this:
+This is an `enum` for **network error types** which is used when recording network errors in the **database**, and it looks like this:
 ```kotlin
 enum class ErrorNetworkTypes {
     HTTP,